toadgee/dterm/README.md

 <br break="both">

-# Whow does it look like?
+# How does it look?

 ![](Images/DTerm-ScreenShot@2x.png)